"My wife has acne but she is not an old woman": Mmebusem gushes over wife in vid

 iamakua_sika_korankye stated:

-"I look old anytime I put on make, make up is not for everyone."
+"I look old anytime I put on makeup, makeup is not for everyone."

 nanaop_gh stated: